top of page

 how we select breeder queens

-1. Regionally Adapted: Our bees live here.
+1. Locally Adapted: Our bees live here.
 Year round.
-The core of our stock has spent many years here in the Ridge and Valley Appalachians, and our breeder queens must do well through not only at least one of our winters but also a spring, summer and fall
+The core of our stock has spent many years here in the Ridge and Valley Appalachians, and we don't truck our bees to California, Florida or anywhere else, so our breeder queens must thrive here

 2. Productive and Gentle: our breeder queen colonies must produce surplus honey/brood -- and not be unusually defensive

-3. Hygienic: our breeder queen colonies must demonstrate hygienic traits by scoring high during a UBeeO test (≥60%) and/or Harbo assay (3 or 4)
+3. Hygienic: our breeder queen colonies must demonstrate hygienic traits by getting a high Harbo score (3 or 4)